MuhammedRefaatMetwally/ecommerce-store/README.md

 # E-Commerce API

 A complete RESTful API for an e-commerce platform built with Node.js, TypeScript, Express, MongoDB, and Stripe.
-Features include user authentication, product management, shopping cart, coupon system, payment processing, and business analytics.
+Features include user authentication, product management, shopping cart, coupon system, payment processing, and business analytics with the help of tools like Claude and Code Rabbit.

 ## Tech Stack